 Description of Peer Review Process

-The Journal of Genetic Resources (J Genet Resour) is a Semi-annual & English Journal, with the Double-blind Peer Review process.
+The Journal of Genetic Resources (JGR) is a Semi-annual & English Journal, with the Double-blind Peer Review process.
 The time taken from the Submit to Published online of the Manuscript, is up to two months.